-Jennifer McCoy, PhD, is Distinguished University Professor of Political Science at Georgia State University.
-She served as Founding Director of the Global Studies Institute at GSU (2015-16), and Director of the Carter Center’s Americas Program 1998-2015, leading projects on democratic strengthening, mediation and dialogue, and hemispheric cooperation.
+Jennifer McCoy, PhD, is a Professor of Political Science at Georgia State University.
+She served as Inaugural Director of the Global Studies Institute at GSU (2015-16), and Director of the Carter Center’s Americas Program (1998-2015), leading projects on democratic strengthening, mediation and dialogue, and hemispheric cooperation.
 A specialist on democratization and polarization, mediation and conflict prevention, election processes and election observation, and Latin American politics, Dr. McCoy has authored or edited six books and dozens of articles.
 Her latest book is International Mediation in Venezuela (with Francisco Diez, 2011).
 She teaches courses on comparative democratization, international norms, and Latin American politics.

 Jennifer McCoy and Francisco Diez, International Mediation in Venezuela, (United States Institute of Peace, Oct.
 2011).
 Published in Spanish by Gedisa Editorial, 2012.

 The Unraveling of Representative Democracy in Venezuela.
 Edited by Jennifer McCoy and David Myers.
 Johns Hopkins University Press.
 November 2004.
 Reprinted with new Epilogue in 2006.
 Published in Spanish by El Nacional, Caracas, Venezuela, 2007.

 Political Learning and Redemocratization in Latin America: Do Politicians Learn from Political Crises?, edited by Jennifer L. McCoy (Univ. of Miami: North-South Center; Lynne Rienner Press (distributors), 2000).